 Although domestic violence has many faces and specificities, the American psychologist Leonor Walker has identified that aggressions committed in a marital context occur within a cycle that is constantly repeated.

 When the victim is silent in the face of violence, the aggressor does not feel responsible for his actions – not to mention the fact that society already reinforces a man's "right" to discipline and subjugate a woman, even by the use of physical force.

 Over time, the intervals between one stage and another become shorter, just as the aggressions happen without following the order of the stages.
 In some cases there is femicide, which is the murder of the victim.

-There is a relatively calm period in which the woman is happy to see the efforts and changes of attitude, when she also remembers the good moments that they had together.
-As there he shows remorse, she feels responsible for him, which narrows the relationship of dependence between victim and aggressor.
+There is a relatively calm period in which the woman is happy to see the efforts and changes of attitude, and she also remembers the good moments that they had together.
+As he shows remorse, she feels responsible for him, which narrows the relationship of dependence between victim and aggressor.

 A mix of fear, confusion, guilt and illusion are part of the woman's feelings.
 Finally, the tension returns and, with it, the aggressions of Stage 1.